lodygens/fedid/doc/fedid.md

 An array containing OAuth servers configuration | OAuthServers | *Optionnal* | | n/a

+OAuthServers is an array containing OAuth server configuration.
-OAuth server configuration variables.
-All variables are **required**.
+All OAuth server configuration variables variables are **required** and listed below

 Goal              | Name
 ------------------|-------------